MarcioCerqueira/Vulkan3DModelViewer/README.md

 - glm 0.9.9.8;
 - rapidjson;

 To run the application, you need to pass the `config.json` file path as an argument to it (_e.g._ `main.exe config.json`).
-Also, we suggest you to move the `shaders` folder to the same folder where the executable is located.
+Also, we suggest you move the `shaders` folder to the same folder where the executable is located.

 If you want to recompile the shaders, please update the `compileShaders.bat` file (Windows) or create a new one following this [tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules#page_Compiling-the-shaders).

 ## Compilation/Building for Windows

 To compile the source code and build the application for Windows, you may need to: